 Benedek M. Varga

-I am a PhD student in History, working on a research project investigating the works of the 18th century German historian, August Ludwig Schlözer and his contributions to debates about colonies and migration.
+I am a PhD candidate specializing in the intellectual history of eighteenth-century Germany and Habsburg Central Europe.
+My research covers a wide array of topics related to the Enlightenment, empire, colonialism and gender.
+Currently, I am working on a dissertation project which investigates the works of the eighteenth-century German historian, August Ludwig Schlözer and his contributions to debates about colonies and migration.

 Tags & Themes